cabforum/servercert/docs/BR.md

 A certificate serial is "unassigned" if it is not "assigned".

-The following SHALL apply for communicating the status of Certificates and Precertificates which include an Authority Information Access extension with an id-ad-ocsp accessMethod.
+The following SHALL apply for communicating the status of Certificates and Precertificates which include an Authority Information Access extension with an `id-ad-ocsp` accessMethod.

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in [RFC 6960](https://datatracker.ietf.org/doc/html/rfc6960) and/or [RFC 5019](https://datatracker.ietf.org/doc/html/rfc5019).
 The CA MAY process the Nonce extension (`1.3.6.1.5.5.7.48.1.2`) in accordance with [RFC 8954](https://datatracker.ietf.org/doc/html/rfc8954).

 For the status of a Subscriber Certificate or its corresponding Precertificate:

 - Effective 2025-01-15, an authoritative OCSP response MUST be available (i.e. the responder MUST NOT respond with the "unknown" status) starting no more than 15 minutes after the Certificate or Precertificate is first published or otherwise made available.
-- For OCSP responses with validity intervals less than sixteen hours, the CA SHALL provide an updated OCSP response prior to one-half of the validity period before the nextUpdate.
+- For OCSP responses with validity intervals less than sixteen hours, the CA SHALL provide an updated OCSP response prior to one-half of the validity period before the `nextUpdate`.
-- For OCSP responses with validity intervals greater than or equal to sixteen hours, the CA SHALL provide an updated OCSP response at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.
+- For OCSP responses with validity intervals greater than or equal to sixteen hours, the CA SHALL provide an updated OCSP response at least eight hours prior to the `nextUpdate`, and no later than four days after the `thisUpdate`.

 For the status of a Subordinate CA Certificate, the CA SHALL provide an updated OCSP response at least every twelve months, and within 24 hours after revoking the Certificate.